glycerine/fisherexact/README.md

 > such probabilities.

-The full fisher.test R docs may be helpful here; type `?fisher.test` to view them.
+The full fisher.test R docs may be helpful here; type `?fisher.test` in R to view them.
 See the literature references at the end for more.

 fisher.test doc source: https://github.com/wch/r-source/blob/8329caa0d89a7e036663e1247d4f4ee7a55e756a/src/library/stats/man/fisher.test.Rd#L2